GeotrekCE/Geotrek-admin/docs/advanced-configuration.rst

     {% block picto_attr %}style="background-color: {{ object.practice.color }};"{% endblock picto_attr %}

-CSS can be overriden like html templates : copy them to ``var/media/templates/trekking/`` or ``var/media/templates/tourism/`` folder
+CSS can be overriden like html templates: copy them to ``var/media/templates/trekking/`` or ``var/media/templates/tourism/`` folder
-``/opt/geotrek-admin/var/conf/extra_templates/trekking/trek_public_pdf.css`` for example
+``/opt/geotrek-admin/var/conf/extra_templates/trekking/trek_public_pdf.css`` for example.

 You can also create a template for each portal.

-Add a folder ``portal_{id_portal}`` (you can find ids of your portal in ``/admin/common/targetportal/{id_portal}``) in ``/opt/geotrek-admin/var/conf/extra_templates/<appname>``, as the first template add at the top of your file :
+Add a folder ``portal_{id_portal}`` (you can find ids of your portal in ``/admin/common/targetportal/{id_portal}``) in ``/opt/geotrek-admin/var/conf/extra_templates/<appname>``, as the first template add at the top of your file:

 ::

     {% extends "trekking/trek_public_pdf.html" %}

-Your template for your specific portal will use the modification you made on your overrided template in  ``/opt/geotrek-admin/var/conf/extra_templates/<appname>``
+Your template for your specific portal will use the modification you made on your overriden template in ``/opt/geotrek-admin/var/conf/extra_templates/<appname>``
-( except if you change specific  block)
+(except if you change specific block)

 .. note ::